prathibha-bollu/MealPlan/README.md

-# Meal Prep App
+# Meal Plan App

-Meal Prep is a React-based web application designed to help users explore meals, mark favorites, and plan weekly meals efficiently.
+Meal Plan is a React-based web application designed to help users explore meals, mark favorites, and plan weekly meals efficiently.
 The app is fully responsive and provides a modern, interactive experience.

 ## Features